Shuttle/shuttle-esb/modules.md

     }
 ```

-So here we have create a new module that registers the `LogMessageOwnerObserver` for each newly create `ReceiveMessagePipeline`.
+So here we have create a new module that registers the `LogMessageOwnerObserver` for each newly created `InboxMessagePipeline`.
 Since a pipeline simply rasies `PipelineEvent` instances the observer will need to listen out for the relevant events.
 We will log the message owner after the transport message has been deserialized:

 ``` c#
 	public class LogMessageOwnerObserver : IPipelineObserver<OnAfterDeserializeTransportMessage>